CaptainJonny1/VDB/README.md

 ```
 ##### Recursive query[^3]
 Suitable for querying infinite hierarchical table structures.
 For example, the table contains the ParentId field, which is used to record the superior of the current record.
-+ Use the first expression parameter of "InnerJoin" to set the relationship between the identity field and its parent identity field, if the field representing the parent Id in the expression is recursive upward to the left of the equals sign and downward recursive to the right of the equals sign, and set the condition for the recursion to end in the second expression parameter.
++ Use the first parameter of the "InnerJoin" expression to set the relationship between the identity field (e.g., Id) and the parent identity field (e.g., ParentId), if the parent identity field is recursive up to the left of the equal sign and down to the right of the equal sign, and set the condition for the end of recursion in the second expression parameter.
 + The third expression is an optional parameter.
 If this parameter is set to a field mapping attribute, VDB will use this attribute as a condition to convert the query results into a tree structure.
 + The result of the spanning tree structure requires that the Model mapped by the main table contains a generic List collection attribute of the same type as the main table.
 + Applicable to SQLServer2005, MySql8.0 (Released in 2018), SQLite 3.8.3 (Released in 2014-02-03) and newer versions.